-- 3. Click View Existing Applications, and select the desired application.
-The triggering port, external Port and protocol will be automatically filled in.
+- 3. Click Scan, and select the desired application.
+The triggering port and protocol, the external port and protocol will be automatically filled in.
 Here we take MSN Gaming Zone as an example. - 4.
-Click OK to make the settings effective. - Tips: - 1.
-You can add multiple port triggering rules according to your network need. - 2.
-The triggering ports can not be overlapped. - 3.
-If the application you need is not listed in the existing applications list, please enter the parameters manually.
-You should verify the external ports the application uses first and enter them into External Port field according to the format the page displays.
+Click Save to make the settings effective. - Tips: - 1.
+You can add multiple port triggering rules according to your network needs. - 2.
+If the application you need is not listed in the Existing Applications list, you can enter the parameters manually.
+You should verify the external ports the application uses first and enter them into External Port field according to the format suggested.

-10. 4.
+8. 4.
 Make Applications Free from Port Restriction by DMZ

-When a PC is set to be a DMZ (Demilitarized Zone) host on the local network, it is totally exposed to the internet, which can realize the unlimited bidirectional communication between internal hosts and external hosts.
+When a PC is set to be a DMZ (Demilitarized Zone) host in the local network, it is totally exposed to the internet, which can realize the unlimited bidirectional communication between internal hosts and external hosts.
 The DMZ host becomes a virtual server with all ports opened.
-When you are not clear about which ports to open in some special applications, such as IP camera and database software, you can set the PC to be a DMZ host.
+When you are not clear about which ports to open in some special applications, like IP camera and database software, you can set the PC to be a DMZ host.

-When DMZ is enabled, the DMZ host is totally exposed to the internet, which may bring some potential safety hazards.
+DMZ is most applicable when you don't know which ports to open.
+When it is enabled, the DMZ host is totally exposed to the internet, which may bring some potential safety hazards.
 If DMZ is not in use, please disable it in time.